jsdom/webidl2js/README.md

 If either hook is omitted, then the code will not be replaced, i.e. the default is equivalent to `(code) => code`.

-Both hooks also has a utility method that is accessible via `this`:
+Both hooks also have a utility method that is accessible via `this`:

 - `addImport(path, [importedIdentifier])` utility to require external modules from the generated interface.
 This method accepts 2 parameters: `path` the relative or absolute path from the generated interface file, and an optional `importedIdentifier` the identifier to import.
 This method returns the local identifier from the imported path.